🚀 Tech News

 According to leaks from commerce officials, the U.S. government intervened due to specific capabilities discovered during post-launch usage of the Fable 5 reasoning engine.
 Under certain configurations, Fable 5's massive 1-million-token context window and deep multi-step reasoning capabilities allowed it to autonomously scan and identify highly complex software vulnerabilities in critical infrastructure code.
 The government feared that if access to these models fell into the hands of foreign adversaries, it could lead to rapid, automated cyber warfare exploits being developed at an unprecedented scale, triggering the immediate export-control directive.

-The Re-activation with Strict Identity Verification
+The Re-activation with Strict Identity Verification (KYC)

 After intense negotiations and round-the-clock software modifications, Anthropic restored global access to Claude Fable 5 on June 18, 2026.
 However, the restored access came with heavy strings attached.
 To comply with the government's revised export regulations, Anthropic was forced to implement strict nationality-based access controls and identity verification for all API accounts.
 Developers must now go through "Know Your Customer" (KYC) style documentation reviews, verify their business registry, and prove their nationality before gaining access to the model's advanced reasoning capabilities.